intermine/im-docs/docs/system-requirements/hardware/index.rst

 Database servers
 ~~~~~~~~~~~~~~~~

-The hardware used for a data loading has a ``significant`` impact on data loading performance.
+The hardware used for a data loading has a **significant** impact on data loading performance.
 The main recommendations we have are:

 * Install plenty of RAM, 16GB or more, but watch out for multiple RAM modules slowing down your RAM access speed.
 * Have at least two real CPUs - hyperthreading doesn’t count.
 Preferably have at least four CPUs.
 * It is more important to have fast individual CPUs than a lot of CPUs for a build server.
 InterMine does use multiple threads during data loading, but not asymmetrically - there is one thread which takes a lot of the CPU time.
 On the other hand, for a production server, having a few more CPUs is more important.
 * Have a decent IO subsystem.
 We currently use a fibrechannel attached RAID array of 16 15krpm discs for our build servers.

-Suggestion for a large-ish InterMine instance
+Suggestion for a large InterMine instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * 8 cores